ansible/awx/CONTRIBUTING.md

 -------------
 `docker` and `docker-compose` are required for starting the development services, on Linux you can generally find these in your distro's packaging, but you may find that Docker themselves maintain a seperate repo that tracks more closely to the latest releases.
-For OSX and Windows we recommend Docker for Mac (https://www.docker.com/docker-mac) and Docker for Windows (https://www.docker.com/docker-windows) respectively.
+For macOS and Windows, we recommend Docker for Mac (https://www.docker.com/docker-mac) and Docker for Windows (https://www.docker.com/docker-windows) respectively.
 Docker for Mac/Windows automatically comes with `docker-compose`.

 > Fedora